Survival Analysis

 MIDAS provides two survival analysis methods:

-- Kaplan-Meier: Estimate survival curves and compare groups (log-rank test).
-Visually assess differences in survival between groups and test whether they differ
+- Kaplan-Meier: Estimate survival curves and compare groups (RMST).
+Visually assess differences in survival between groups and quantify them using restricted mean survival time

 - Cox Regression: Estimate the effect of covariates on hazard.
 Evaluate the simultaneous impact of multiple variables on survival time